anvetsu/reo/docs/data.md

 # Data Import and Export

-Motto can read and write data encoded in various formats.
+Reo can read and write data encoded in various formats.
 It can also fetch data from external sources like databases and HTTP servers.

 ## Delimited Files